kanisterio/kanister/examples/postgres-RDS/README.md

 ## Create configmap

-Create a configmap which contains information to connect to the RDS DB instance
+Create a configmap that contains information to connect to the RDS DB instance

 ```
 apiVersion: v1